Overview

 Within Okta, there are multiple ways to view what entitlements are assigned to a user(s).

-In this example, we are going to focus on how to view those assigned entitlements in the Admin UI.
+This example focuses on how to view assigned entitlements in the Admin UI.

-• View Access Details Menu: Select the Assignment tab.
-On the right side of each user you will see a Kebab (three vertical dots) next to each user.
+- View Access Details Menu: Select the Assignment tab.
+On the right side of each user, a Kebab (three vertical dots) icon will be available for each user.
 That’s where the View access details menu exists.

 Policy assignment method

-This example user is assigned to a group that is assigned to this application or individually and Policy Assignment method is selected.
+This example user is assigned to a group that is assigned to this application, or individually, and the Policy Assignment method is selected.

 User access details menu shows the following: